-What you must pay when you Services that are covered for you get these services There is no coinsurance, copayment, or deductible for the Smoking and tobacco use cessation (counseling to stop Medicare-covered smoking and smoking or tobacco use) - without symptoms tobacco use cessation preventive If you use tobacco, but do not have signs or symptoms of benefits. tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost Non-preventive medical services provided during the visit may to you.
+What you must pay when you Services that are covered for you get these services There is no coinsurance, copayment, or deductible for the Smoking and tobacco use cessation (counseling to stop Medicare-covered smoking and smoking or tobacco use) - with symptoms tobacco use cessation benefits If you use tobacco and have been diagnosed with a from your network PCP in an tobacco-related disease or are taking medicine that may be office visit. affected by tobacco: We cover cessation counseling services.
+You pay a \$30 copayment per We cover two counseling quit attempts within a 12-month office visit with a network period, however, you will pay the applicable cost-sharing. specialist or outpatient mental Each counseling attempt includes up to four face-to-face visits. or substance abuse professional.
+Medications are covered under your Part D prescription drug benefits.
+See Chapter 6 for your cost-sharing.
+Non-preventive medical services provided during the visit may require a copayment.
+There is no coinsurance, copayment, or deductible for the Smoking and tobacco use cessation (counseling to stop Medicare-covered smoking and smoking or tobacco use) - without symptoms tobacco use cessation preventive If you use tobacco, but do not have signs or symptoms of benefits. tobacco-related disease: We cover two counseling quit attempts Non-preventive medical services within a 12-month period as a preventive service with no cost provided during the visit may to you.
 Each counseling attempt includes up to four require a copayment. face-to-face visits.
 Special Supplemental Benefits for the Chronically Ill There is no coinsurance. copayment, or deductible.
 Food and produce You pay the amount that Eating healthy is an important part of managing health. exceeds this allowance. • \$150 per quarter loaded to your Smart Wallet debit card Any amount you pay above the (combined with over-the-counter allowance) plan allowance does not count • Unused portion does not carry over to next quarter toward the maximum • Spend on nutritious groceries at certain retail stores out-of-pocket amount.
-Over-the counter items and products • \$150 per quarter loaded to your Smart Wallet debit card (combined with food and produce allowance) • Unused portion does not carry over to next quarter • Spend on over-the-counter health and wellness products through the catalog or at certain retail stores If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.
-Diabetes · Chronic heart failure Cardiovascular disease Supervised Exercise Therapy (SET) There is no coinsurance, copayment, or deductible for the SET is covered for members who have symptomatic peripheral Medicare-covered SET services. artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Prior authorization may be required.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must:
+Over-the counter items and products • \$150 per quarter loaded to your Smart Wallet debit card (combined with food and produce allowance)